Dark Lord of Derkholm: Plot

 In a meeting about the Pilgrim Parties, High Chancellor Querida takes a wizard, a high priest and a thief to see the Oracles, who determine that the next person the group sees will play the role of the Dark Lord, and the second person will be the Wizard Guide that they need.
 They meet Wizard Derk, who has taken his son Blade to see the Oracles, who say that he will be coached by Deucalion.

 Derk undertakes to "evil-fy" his home, Derkholm, for its role as the Dark Lord's capital.
 He summons a demon to bind there, but it escapes.
 An ancient dragon mistakes him for a ruling Dark Lord, takes offense when it learns the commercial truth, and burns Derk so badly that he cannot play Dark Lord or help with other arrangements.
 His children take over.

 The eldest griffin and most commanding personality among several human and griffin children, Kit takes the lead.
 With the dragon's help, they manage to settle the Dark Lord's soldiers (Violent and drugged criminals whom Mr. Chesney contracts to get rid of) in permanent camp.
 Meanwhile, Derk is convalescing back at Derkholm/The Dark Citadel but his wife, Mara, seems to be on the brink of leaving him, enjoying too much playing the part of the Glamorous Enchantress.

 Blade and Shona, Derk's human son and daughter, take charge of the Pilgrim Party that Blade was assigned to as the wizard guide.
 Among other things, they must deal with their own attractions to tourists, and with unwanted affections, and with tourists helplessly in love with each other.
-The party gets lost in wastelands, Blade and two tourists get separated from the group, and Shona leads the rest toward Derkholm.
+The party gets lost in the wastelands, Blade and two tourists get separated from the group, and Shona leads the rest toward Derkholm.